Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 China’s current government procurement regime is governed by two primary laws:

-- Government Procurement Law: This law, administered by the Ministry of Finance, covers purchasing activities conducted by central, provincial, and municipal governments and some state-owned enterprises with funds from the government’s annual budget (known as “fiscal funds” in China.)
+- Government Procurement Law: This law, administered by the Ministry of Finance, covers purchasing activities conducted by central, provincial, and municipal governments and some state-owned enterprises with funds from the government’s annual budget (known as “fiscal funds” in the PRC.)

 - Tendering and Bidding Law (TBL): This law, administered by the National Development and Reform Commission, imposes uniform tendering and bidding procedures for certain classes of construction and public works projects.
 The projects that use government funds are generally considered government procurement, while some projects subject to the TBL are not considered government procurement but rather are regular non-governmental construction projects.

-China has yet to join the WTO Government Procurement Agreement (GPA), so China has few obligations to allow foreign companies to bid on Chinese government procurement opportunities, but in practice, such opportunities do exist, particularly when Chinese manufacturers may not be able to fully meet the needs of the project.
+The PRC has not joined the WTO Government Procurement Agreement (GPA), so it has few obligations to allow foreign companies to bid on PRC government procurement opportunities, but in practice, such opportunities do exist, particularly when local manufacturers may not be able to fully meet the needs of the project.

 Restrictions on Military Sales

-The U.S. Government imposes restrictions on the sale of many items to the Chinese military.
-Restrictions on this type of business exist both in the United States and China.
+The U.S. Government imposes restrictions on the sale of many items to the PRC military.
+Restrictions on this type of business exist both in the United States and the PRC.
 For example, the United States restricts the export of munitions items to China.

 Before selling to the Chinese military, U.S. manufacturers should contact the following two agencies for additional guidance: